thomas192/spoti-dump/README.md

 A command-line tool to export, import, and purge your Spotify saved tracks and playlists.

+While Spotify is a reliable service, having a local backup of your music library is always a good practice.
+Don't lose your music collection, carefully curated over the years.

 `spoti-dump` makes it easy to back up your carefully curated music library, migrate it to a new account, or start fresh.

 ## Features